Rankiteo Logo

 Defense and Space Manufacturing Cybersecurity Rankings - Best Companies in 2026

-The Defense and Space Manufacturing sector is home to 96 companies with 3,000 or more employees that Rankiteo actively monitors for cybersecurity resilience.
-This page presents the Top 23 highest-scoring organizations, ranked by our proprietary Cyber Resilience Score - a composite metric that integrates time-decayed incident exposure, sector-sensitive impact analysis, and market-cap-aware baseline and dampening to produce a single, interpretable score between 100 and 1,000.
+The Defense and Space Manufacturing sector is home to 397 companies with that Rankiteo actively monitors for cybersecurity resilience.
+This page presents the Top 25 highest-scoring organizations, ranked by our proprietary Cyber Resilience Score - a composite metric that integrates time-decayed incident exposure, sector-sensitive impact analysis, and market-cap-aware baseline and dampening to produce a single, interpretable score between 100 and 1,000.

 Companies at the top of this ranking have the fewest and least-severe recorded cyber incidents - including ransomware attacks, data breaches, and publicly disclosed vulnerabilities.
 Their scores benefit from clean or near-clean incident histories, favorable industry-level resilience adjustments, and, where applicable, scale-aware baseline anchoring.
 These organizations serve as benchmarks for what strong cybersecurity posture looks like in the Defense and Space Manufacturing industry.

-The average cyber resilience score for Defense and Space Manufacturing companies with 3,000+ employees is currently 744.3 out of 1,000, placing the industry in the Ba–Baa range - adequate but with room for improvement.
+The average cyber resilience score for Defense and Space Manufacturing companies with most renowned is currently 748.5 out of 1,000, placing the industry in the Ba–Baa range - adequate but with room for improvement.

 Key Insights